Connection to PTSD

 When a person experiences a traumatic event, they will sometimes have difficulty recovering from that experience.
 Post-Traumatic Stress Disorder, or PTSD, is diagnosed with symptoms such as nightmares, avoidance of situations that bring memories of the trauma, anxiety, depression, and heightened reactions.1

-Abortion can be traumatic for some women, and Post Abortion Stress Syndrome, or PASS, is the name that has been given to the psychological aftereffect6of abortion, based off of PTSD.
-While PASS is not an official term accepted by the APA, it is still widely acknowledged that abortion may cause sadness, grief, or regret.
+Abortion can be traumatic for some pregnant women, and Post-Abortion Stress Syndrome, or PASS, is the name that has been given to the psychological aftereffect of an abortion experience, based on PTSD.
+While PASS is not an official term accepted by the APA, it is still widely acknowledged that abortion of an unwanted pregnancy may cause sadness, grief, or regret.
 Symptoms of PASS include feelings of guilt, anxiety, numbness/depression, flashbacks, and suicidal thoughts.2

-Recognizing symptoms and seeking help is the first step into overcoming PASS.
+Recognizing common symptoms and seeking help is the first step toward overcoming PASS.
 There is no set timeframe to fully recover mentally and emotionally from a traumatic event, but there is hope and healing available.
-You can call us today to schedule a judgement-free appointment with our Post-Abortion Services Director and begin your healing journey.
+You can call us today to schedule a judgment-free appointment with our Post-Abortion Services Director and begin your healing journey.